bfcamara/jira_app/README.md

-## Zendesk JIRA App
+## Zendesk JIRA App - Classic Version

-This is the JIRA app for New Zendesk.
-It is available to all Zendesk accounts in the apps listing.
+This is the *old* version of the JIRA app.
+Use this version if you're hosting an older version of JIRA.
+It is *not* available on Zendesk Apps.
+You'll have to upload this as a private app.

 Please submit bug reports to [Zendesk](https://support.zendesk.com/requests/new).
 Pull requests are welcome.